On this page:

 - Urgency of request/concern

 We are responsible for providing chalk, dry erase markers, and erasers to all classrooms.
-Supplies are replenished between 4 and 8 a.m.
-Monday through Friday.
-If you need supplies between the hours of 8 a.m. and 4:30 p.m., contact us at (937) 775-4444 or retrieve your needed item from the classroom supply cabinet at one of the locations listed below.
-Note: When a marker goes bad, please dispose of it in the trash.
+Supplies are replenished daily Monday through Friday.
+If you need supplies between 8 a.m. and 4:30 p.m., call us at 937-775-4444.
+When a marker goes bad, please dispose of it in the trash.

 - Check and replenish supplies

 - Clean up and remove trash during event if requested